-OUTREACH EVENTS AND RAIN BARREL DRAWINGS: The District heavily promoted rain barrels at public outreach events by bringing a rain barrel to these events and giving it away in a drawing to an attendee.
+OUTREACH EVENTS AND RAIN BARREL DRAWINGS: The District promoted rain barrels at public outreach events by bringing a rain barrel to these events and giving it away in a drawing to an attendee.
 To qualify, event attendees were required to fill out a "Water Environment Pledge" detailing water conservation actions.
-One hundred thirteen rain barrels were distributed in this manner at different events.
+Eighty-eight rain barrels were distributed in this manner at different events.
 (See list of all events with rain barrel drawings on the enclosed CD.)
 These outreach efforts were established to educate the public on the value of rain barrels and other green infrastructure in the District's pursuit of water quality improvements and flooding solutions.
 The benefits of rain barrels were also marketed through the Space to Grow program, which works to transform Chicago Public Schools playgrounds into vibrant outdoor spaces that better absorb rain water.
 For more information on this program, please see the Green Infrastructure Section of this document.
-At our Fourth Annual Sustainability Summit (see press release on enclosed CD), we presented an award to the Historic Chicago Bungalow Association for the highest number of rain barrels (12,000+) distributed in 2016; we also held neighborhood events where residents could pick up free rain barrels.
-(See list of all outreach events on the enclosed CD.)
+The District held its Fifth Annual Sustainability Summit on October 23, 2017 at the Stickney Water Reclamation Plan (see press release on enclosed CD).
+The Summit is an opportunity to empower and equip partnering municipalities and environmental advocates with the latest trends in resource recovery and stormwater management.
+The event also spotlights some of the best management practices taking place across the country that promote a sustainable environment and speaks to the District's mission in renewable resources, flood control and water quality improvements.
+District staff presented updates on the agency's resource recovery and stormwater management initiatives and emphasized the value of rain barrels as a green infrastructure tool.

 WATER ENVIRONMENT PLEDGE MAILING LIST: The District maintained an electronic mailing list of those who signed the Water Environment Pledge.
 These individuals have a demonstrated interest in rain barrels and may be targeted in future marketing efforts.
-Over 1000 addresses were added to this database in 2016.
+There are now approximately 3000 addresses in this database.